abdurrahmanregi/R-web-Regi/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Publications, Working Papers, Work in Progress
+title: Publications
-subtitle: ''
+subtitle: 'Publications, Working Papers, and Work in Progress'

 content:
   # Filter on criteria